w3c/aria/html-aria/CONTRIBUTING.md

 ## Running HTML5 Tidy

-Please make sure you have HTML5 tidy installed, instead of the the one that ships with \*nix systems.
+Please make sure you have HTML5 tidy installed, instead of the one that ships with \*nix systems.
 You can confirm this by running:

 ```bash
 tidy --version